Pink Shirt Day

 This is a day to stand up and say “NO” to bullying.

-In anticipation of that day, you are invited to please wear a Pink shirt, sweater, Scarf, hoodie….
-Something pink NEXT Sunday 23 February to worship.
+In anticipation of that day, you are invited to please wear a pink pin, pink shirt, pink sweater, pink scarf, pink hoodie, scrunchie…something pink.
 Let’s stand in solidarity with those who are bullied.
 And let’s send a clear message that bullying has no place at St. Paul’s, in New Brunswick, in Canada.
-(We could even add the US as well…)